darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a new minor release.
-This package will break tests in DrugUtilisation, IncidencePrevalence, PatientProfiles, DrugExposureDiagnostics.
-The maintiners have been notified and will updated these packages as soon as this version of CDMConnector is accepted by CRAN.
-Even though tests in these packages break we still consider this release non-breaking because the external user interface for is still supported for the most part.
+This is a new minor release that fixes a breaking change from a dependency.

 One NOTE is expected:
 Suggests or Enhances not in mainstream repositories: CirceR, Capr